python-lsp/cookiecutter-pylsp-plugin/README.md

 ## pylsp plugin developer documentation

 The following section documents how pylsp plugin is wired to pylsp.
-You do not need to understand this section if you creating your plugin from this cookiecutter template, but it may help you if you needed to make changes to the `entry_points` setup when using this template, or if you want to replicate what this template does in your own project that does not use this template.
+You do not need to understand this section if you are creating your plugin from this cookiecutter template, but it may help you if you needed to make changes to the `entry_points` setup when using this template, or if you want to replicate what this template does in your own project that does not use this template.